rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-we can access +field_error_proc+ in views.
+we can access `field_error_proc` in views.

-The generation of the reader instance method can be prevented by setting +:instance_reader+ to +false+ and the generation of the writer instance method can be prevented by setting +:instance_writer+ to +false+.
-Generation of both methods can be prevented by setting +:instance_accessor+ to +false+.
-In all cases, the value must be exactly +false+ and not any false value.
+The generation of the reader instance method can be prevented by setting `:instance_reader` to `false` and the generation of the writer instance method can be prevented by setting `:instance_writer` to `false`.
+Generation of both methods can be prevented by setting `:instance_accessor` to `false`.
+In all cases, the value must be exactly `false` and not any false value.

 ```ruby
 module A